Charles N. Lamison: Civil War

 At the outbreak of the Civil War, Lamison enlisted in the Union Army and was elected as the initial captain of Company F of the 20th Ohio Infantry, serving in Northern Virginia.
 He later assisted in raising the 81st Ohio Infantry of which he was appointed as the major.

 Congress

 After the close of the war, he resumed practicing law in Lima and was an unsuccessful Democratic candidate for the United States House of Representatives in 1866.
 Lamison was elected to the House of Representatives in 1870, serving from 1871 to 1875, not being a candidate for renomination in 1874.

 Later career and death

-Afterwards, he was appointed an attorney for several railroad companies and was appointed a United States land commissioner in 1892, headquartered in Dodge City, Kansas.
+Afterwards, he was appointed an attorney for several railroad companies and was appointed to the United States General Land Office in 1892, headquartered in Dodge City, Kansas.

 Lamison died in Topeka, Kansas, on April 24, 1896, and was interred in Woodlawn Cemetery in Lima, Ohio.